ValdemarGr/gql/docs/schema/output_types.md

 )
 ```

-`Type`'s look very rough, but are significantly easier to define with the `dsl`:
+`Type`s look very rough, but are significantly easier to define with the `dsl`:
 ```scala mdoc
 tpe[IO, Domain](
   "Domain",